-- The life business technical provisions of AEL are computed using policy by policy life valuation models for the premium provision. - This is carried out by projecting the expected cash-flow for each policy for each future month until all existing contracts have expired. - Expenses are projected as for the technical provision cash flow projections. - The best estimate is calculated separately for the premium provision and claim provision.
+- This is carried out by projecting the expected cash-flow for each policy for each future month until all existing contracts have expired. - Expenses are projected as for the technical provision cash flow projections. - The best estimate is calculated separately for the premium provision and claim provision.
 Premium provisions are computed as above and claims provisions mainly represent claims in course of payment (plus an allowance for claims which have been incurred but which have not yet been reported to AEL).
 These claims provision include an allowance for unallocated loss adjustment expenses. - Gross cash-flows are calculated separately from reinsurance cash flows, to recognize that there could be significant differences in the timing of these cash flows. - The assumptions underlying the calculation of the technical provisions are derived based on the assumption that AEL will continue to write new business (going concern assumption).
 A separate runoff provision is presented in row R0750 (Provisions other than technical provisions). - A yield curve is required to discount future cash flows.
-This is the EOIPOA provided curve per currency (no VA or MA applied).
+This is the EIOPA provided curve per currency (no VA or MA applied).